wichtounet/wichtounet.github.io/posts/2018/02/c++17-migration-of-expression-templates-library-etl.rst

 if constexpr
 ############

-The most exciting new thing in C++17 for me is the :code:`if constexpr` statement.
+The most exciting new thing in C++17 for me is the `if constexpr` statement.
 This is a really really great thing.
-In essence, it's a normal :code:`if` statement, but with one very important difference.
-The statement that is not taken (the :code:`else` if the condition is true, or the :code:`if constexpr` if the condition is false) is *discarded*.
+In essence, it's a normal `if` statement, but with one very important difference.
+The statement that is not taken (the `else` if the condition is true, or the `if constexpr` if the condition is false) is *discarded*.
 And what is interesting is what happens to *discarded* statements: